olivamadrigal/Advanced_IO_String_Handling/README.md

 # Advanced_IO_String_Handling
 Advanced String Handling and Advanced I/O in C

-1. A variation of Project 3, page 163: from John Perry's Book on Advancec C Programming
+This is a variation of Project 3, page 163: from John Perry's Book on Advancec C Programming

 Requirements:
 a.
 Display the maximum line number in the file.